tewf/abstract_data/README.md

 A unifying typeclass describing collections and higher-order data transformation and manipulation actions common to a wide variety of data processing tasks.
 Inspired by the Scala collections API.

+##### ALPHA WARNING
+This work is ongoing.
+This codebase is continually evolving; APIs break constantly.
+It should not be relied upon (yet!).

 Use Cases
 =========